 Redshift Rendering Technologies Inc was founded in early 2012 in Newport Beach, California, with the goal of developing a production-quality, GPU-accelerated renderer with support for the biased global illumination techniques. at NAB 2019, Maxon CEO David McGavran announced the acquisition of Redshift Rendering Technologies.
 Redshift has the capability of “out of core” rendering which means that if a GPU runs out of memory (because of too many polygons or textures in the scene), it will use the system’s memory instead.
 In some situations, this can come at a performance cost so it is typically better to use GPUS with as much VRAM as you can afford in order to minimize the performance impact.
 Certain types of data (like textures) actually work very well with out-of-core rendering. performance!
 This means that even if your scene uses 4K or 8K textures, you can still expect great rendering.

-In the end, I would say that this list was made to give you the features of the best Maya plugins for rendering but it is up to you to choose which Maya plugins suits you best.
+In the end, I would say that this list was made to give you the features of the best Maya plugins for rendering but it is up to you to choose which Maya plugins for rendering suits you best.

 Besides, at iRender, we always try our best every day to offer the best render solution to our beloved customers.
 With the following advantages and the machine configuration package that iRender are offering, we believe that you will have the most comfortable, quickest, and most effective rendering time if you are looking for a cloud rendering solution to boost your rendering time significantly: